Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Theory and model

 Henceforth, a transition between two energy levels refers to a transition between their corresponding vibrational states.
-The allowed transitions can be classified into three main types: the carrier transition, the blue sideband (BSB) transition, and the red sideband (RSB) transition, corresponding to $\Delta n = 0$ and $\Delta n = \pm 1$, respectively.
-The vibrational level occupancy, $n$, directly influences the ion--field coupling strength when sideband transitions are addressed.
-Consequently, the Rabi frequencies for the RSB and BSB transitions are modified as \cite{leibfried2003quantum},
+The allowed transitions can be classified into three main types: the red sideband (RSB) transition, the blue sideband (BSB) transition, and the carrier transition, corresponding to $\Delta n = \mp 1$ and $\Delta n = 0$, respectively.
+The vibrational level occupancy, $n$, directly influences the ion-field coupling strength when sideband transitions are addressed.
+Consequently, the Rabi frequencies for the RSB and BSB transitions get modified as \cite{leibfried2003quantum},

-In contrast, for the carrier transition, the Rabi frequency remains unchanged ($\Omega_0$).
-When the control laser is tuned to a sideband transition (BSB or RSB), the effect of the phonon occupancy, $n$, becomes evident in the EIT linewidth through its influence on the Rabi frequency, $\Omega_c$.
-Conversely, variations in the EIT linewidth provide an estimate of changes in the ion’s vibrational occupancy.
-Motivated by this relationship, we investigate this phenomenon through numerical simulations and identify a systematic approach to estimate the ion temperature, which is directly linked to the phonon occupancy.
+Where $\eta=kr_0$ is the Lamb-Dicke parameter with $r_0$ being the spread of ground state wavefunction of the ion ($r_0=\sqrt{\hbar/2m\nu}$). $\Omega_c$ is the carrier Rabi frequency and $n$ is the vibrational quantum number.\\ Unlike the previous case, the Rabi frequency ($\Omega_c$) remains unchanged for the carrier transition.
+Thus, when the control laser is tuned to the BSB or RSB transition, the effect of the phonon occupancy, $n$, becomes evident in the EIT linewidth through its influence on the Rabi frequency, $\Omega_c$.
+In other words, variations in the EIT linewidth provide an estimate of changes in the ion's vibrational occupancy.
+Motivated by this correlation, we define a systematic approach via numerical simulations for determining the ion temperature via phonon occupancy.